testdevlab/TestRay/README.md

     platform: Windows
 </pre>
 > [!NOTE]
-> To control all Windows screen elemets you may set `WinPath: Root` under app config.
-If `WinPath` is not defined and you use `appiumUrl: http://127.0.0.1:PORT` under Windows role you may configure app or hexMainWindowHandle yourself under Windows role below `capabilities:` key, if using `http://localhost:PORT` it will auto search for windows handle (on local Win run).
-As default (local Win) app to be launched is automatically searched as exe file within Windows home directory which name matches app key name within config.
+> For Windows apps, you can set `WinPath` under the app config to `Root` in order to control all Windows screen elements.
+If `WinPath` is not provided and `appiumUrl` is either absent or set to `localhost`, the framework will automatically attempt to search for the application window handle on the local machine.
+You can skip this behavior by setting `appiumUrl` to `127.0.0.1`, which will allow you to manually set the app or `hexMainWindowHandle` inside the role's `capabilities`.

 ## <a id="test_case"></a>Create Test Case